FOREX-Aussie suffers from Chinese data, euro holds gains

 By Patrick Graham

-LONDON, March 10 (Reuters) - The Australian and Canadian dollars lost as much as half a percent against their U.S. counterpart on Monday as a plunge in exports from China underlined the risks of more weakness in one of the economies that drives world growth.
+LONDON, March 10 (Reuters) - The Australian and Canadian dollars lost as much as half a percent against their U.S. counterpart on Monday as a plunge in exports from China underlined the risks of more weakness in one of the big drivers of world growth.

-Friday’s robust U.S. jobs data countered a drop-off in expectations of more policy easing from the European Central Bank to keep the yen, dollar and euro in tight ranges, with another bearish batch of figures from Japan of limited impact.

-Sterling was the other major mover in the European morning, suffering from the shift in money market rates in the common currency’s favour after the ECB meeting.
-It slid to 83.35 pence, its weakest in a month against the euro.

 The Aussie had been on the way back up towards the end of last week, boosted by signs of improvement in its own economy.
 But like fellow commodity producer Canada, it depends on China extending a decade of robust expansion.